Pointe shoe: Manufacturing process

-Breaking in
+Breaking in and customisation

-Dancers typically "break in" new pointe shoes to reduce or eliminate the discomfort they commonly cause.
-Typically this is done by performing relevés that flex the box and shank in a natural manner, thus causing the box shape and shank flex points to adapt to the dancer's feet.
-Various other methods have been employed for breaking in pointe shoes, including deforming them with hands or against hard surfaces, striking them on hard surfaces, and moistening or heating the boxes to soften the glues, but these methods typically are ineffective as they do not cause the shoes to conform to the feet and also may damage the shoes or shorten their usable lifetimes.
-Pointe shoes usually are only broken in by professional dancers who use pointe shoes for multiple hours every day.
-Non-professional dancers and dancers beginning to learn pointe typically do not break in their pointe shoes by hand so that they last longer.
+Dancers typically "break in" new pointe shoes to reduce or eliminate the discomfort they commonly cause, or to prepare them for a specific task such as an audition or performance.
+Often this is done by performing relevés that flex the box and shank in a natural manner, thus causing the box shape and shank flex points to adapt to the dancer's feet.
+Various other methods have been employed for breaking in pointe shoes, including deforming them with hands or against hard surfaces, striking them on hard surfaces, and moistening or heating specific areas to soften the glues, but some believe these methods typically are ineffective as they do not cause the shoes to conform to the feet and also may damage the shoes or shorten their usable lifetimes.
+Nonetheless, manual breaking in is often employed especially by professional dancers who need their shoes performance ready very quickly.
+Many professionals receive a shoe stipend from their company, and therefore are less concerned with longevity of the shoe than students and recreational dancers who must cover their own equipment costs.
+Instead, professionals may employ more aggressive manual breaking in methods as they do not have enough time in class to break enough shoes in with their feet to a performance standard.

+Beginners to pointe generally should not go out of their way to break in their shoes, and instead allow them to deform naturally over the course of their training.
+There may be technique and strength benefits to allowing the feet to 'do the work' of breaking down the shoe, but the most commonly cited reason for this is that beginners are not yet aware of how they want their shoes to break in order to perform at their best.